thomaskywalker/Transcriptome-Tool-Kit/README.txt

 # Future develop route
+- add function to analyse interaction term
+- add upset plot to replace venn diagram for contrasts which more than five groups.
 - targets package integrate
 - a GUI interface (shiny app?)
 - more plots for enrichment analyses